septentrio-gnss/septentrio_gnss_driver/README.md

   activate_debug_log: false
   ```
   In order to launch ROSaic, one must specify all `arg` fields of the `rover.py` file which have no associated default values, i.e. for now only the `file_name` field.
 Hence, the launch command reads `ros2 launch septentrio_gnss_driver rover.py file_name:=rover.yaml`.
+If multiple port are utilized for RTK corrections and/or VSM, which shall be closed after driver shutdown (`keep_open: false`), make sure to give the driver enough time to gracefully shutdown as closing the ports takes a few seconds.
+This can be accomplished in the launch files by increasing the timeout of SIGTERM (e.g. `sigterm_timeout = '10',`), see example launch files`rover.py`and `rover_node.py` respectively.

 </details>